joaocarvalhoopen/Partial_implementation_of_the_ApneaAPP_paper___FMCW_sonar/README.md

 ![Chirp emitted](./chirp.png)

-## The frequency response of my computer laptop audio system
+## The frequency response of my laptop audio system
 FFT of the signal at the input of the microphone of my computer.
 As you can see it's not a horizontal line as it should be.
 That is the frequency response of my computer built in audio microphone is not equal in all frequencies. <br>

 ![FFT of microphone of laptop](./FFT_Microphone.png)